yudityaartha/tailwind-traders-powerbi-capstone/README.md

 ---

-## 🔍 Key Insights
+## Key Insights
-- Sales are uneven across countries — some with high loyalty points show low profitability.
+- Sales are uneven across countries, some with high loyalty points show low profitability.
 - Median-based metrics revealed outliers hidden by averages.
 - DAX aggregations allowed detailed profitability breakdowns YTD and quarterly.
-- Performance Analyzer reduced visual loading bottlenecks by >40%.
+- Performance Analyzer shows performances is not exceeding 400 ms.

 ---

-## 📸 Report Screenshots
+## Report Screenshots
 *See `/visuals/` folder for snapshots of each dashboard page.*